tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   ```

   NOTE: it's not necessary to create application user (say, `builder`) -
-        it will be created by either application or `appbox` cookbook.
+        it will be created by `appbox` cookbook.

+  UPDATE: application user will be created by application cookbook manually.

 - add new SSH host to _~./ssh/config_